This well is used to monitor water levels in the Chalk Group aquifer to the east of King’s Lynn in Norfolk, eastern England.

 Well or borehole construction

-The shaft was 45.7 m deep when measurements commenced in 1950, this was possibly deepened (by a borehole) in 1938.
-However, by January 1965 the shaft depth was recorded as only 40.26 m below ground level (40.41 m below well top), due to siltation.
+The well has a diameter of 1.83 m and was originally constructed for a farm water supply.
+The shaft was 45.7 m deep when measurements commenced in 1950 and was possibly deepened (by a borehole) in 1938.
+However, by January 1965, the shaft depth was recorded as only 40.26 mbgl (40.41 m below well top), due to siltation.

 A well is marked at this location on the 1906 Ordnance Survey map.